brucecui0120/OSIR-LMTS/Readme_en.md

 #### **Data Collection Timeline**

-- **Download-related data**: Reflects total downloads during the statistical month.
-  - Data collection period: October 15, 2024 – November 15, 2024.
-- **Other data**: Reflects values as of November 15, 2024.
+- Download-related data represents the total downloads for the given month, while other data reflects the values as of the end of that month.

 #### **Summary of Data Collection**